sunilrpandey/utils/linux/linux_commands.md

     grep -l "string" filename
     grep -l -r "string" dir

+### Shows only matches string(generally greps shows whole line)
+Shows all the strings starts with "start" and end with "end" and anything in between.

+    grep -o "start.*end" filename

+### Shows position of the match in the line

+    grep -o -b "pattern" filename

+### Shows the line number while displaying the output (-n)

+    grep -n "string" filename
 ### REGEX and GREP
+- ".ello" - Any character followed by "ello"

+- Zero or more occurrence (\*), the pattern ‘1\*’ matches zero or more ‘1’.

+- One or more occurrence (\\+) of previous character

+- zero or one occurance of previous character(\\?)

 ```
     ?
 The preceding item is optional and matched at most once.
     * The preceding item will be matched zero or more times.